Getting Your Back Working Properly Again

 Back pain can do more than just give you symptoms in the back.
 It can create difficulties with walking, sitting, bending and lifting and can sometimes lead to depression.
 It can also be the cause of pain in the buttocks, groin or legs (commonly called sciatica).
 Hip, knee and foot problems can also lead to back pain.

 Lower back pain has reached epidemic proportions in the western world.
 Research shows that 60% of the UK’s population will suffer from back pain at some stage during their lives.

 Diagnosing Your Back Symptoms

-As described above, there are a number of reasons people develop back pain.
+As described above, there are several reasons people develop back pain.
 A correct diagnosis of the problem is essential as each condition is treated with different techniques.
-At Avenue Health you are always given a full diagnosis that will be explained to you at your first assessment.
+We always give you a full diagnosis to you at your first assessment.
 This diagnosis will be made after a full examination and tests have been carried out by the practitioner.
 Only after this process has been completed will a treatment plan be started, or referral for further examination (i.e. MRI scan) be made.